pryv/dev-site/Activity.md

 ### DELETE `/<channel id>/contexts/<context id>`

-Irreversibly deletes the context.
-TODO: will result in adding all activity events to the deleted item's parent.
-Real deletion may be set with `doNotMergeWithParent`
+Irreversibly deletes the context and its possible descendants.
+If events exist that refer to the deleted item(s), you must indicate how to handle them with the parameter `mergeEventsWithParent`.

 #### Query string parameters

-* `doNotMergeWithParent` (`true` or `false`): Optional.
-TODO.
-Default: `false`.
+* `mergeEventsWithParent` (`true` or `false`): Required if the deleted item (or any of its descendants) has linked events, ignored otherwise.
+If `true`, the linked events will be assigned to the parent of the deleted item; if `false`, the linked events will be deleted.

+#### Specific errors

+* 400 (bad request), id `MISSING_PARAMETER`: There are events referring to the deleted items and the `mergeEventsWithParent` parameter is missing.

 ## Requests for activity events